Nacogdoches County Vehicle Impound Guide

 • Valid Driver's License (or someone with valid license): You, or the person retrieving the vehicle, must have a valid driver’s license.

-• Vehicle Registration: Proof of ownership via the vehicle’s registration is essential.
+• Vehicle Registration or Title: Proof of ownership via the vehicle’s registration or title is essential.

 • Proof of Insurance: You'll need to provide proof that the vehicle is currently insured.

-• Cash or Credit Card for Fees: Most impound lots accept cash or credit cards for payment.
+• Payment for Fees: Most impound lots accept cash or credit cards for payment.
 Check with the specific lot to confirm their accepted payment methods.

 If You Don't Have a Valid License